 There have also been a distinguished list of guest speakers through the years who show up as their schedules allow including Gideon Bailey, Michael Issac and $100,000 Star Search Champ John Roy.
 Dobie and Bill both strive to offer different viewpoints from working professionals.

-What do classes entail in 2013?
+What do classes entail in 2014?

 Comedy is a completely different business in a completely different world than it was in 1995, and Zanies classes are always evolving and improving to stay with the times.
 Dobie and Bill are markedly different in their comedy and teaching styles, but both agree that there are fundamental ingredients of what it takes to build a foundation upon which a career in comedy can be built and those basic ingredients will remain constant forever.
 Every field of endeavor has a basic skill set.

-Dobie and Bill have broken their combined fifty plus years of hard earned practical experience down to three basic but information packed levels designed to help the beginner focus on several aspects of what he or she will need to master as a performer in the 21st Century.
+Dobie and Bill have broken their combined FIFTY PLUS YEARS of hard earned practical experience down to three basic but information packed levels designed to help the beginner focus on several aspects of what he or she will need to master as a performer in the 21st Century.

 Level 1 classes are designed for anyone from the total novice who has never stepped on a stage before to those who have been working up to one year and/or 100 times on stage.
 Bill Gorgo is a master at breaking down the beginning fundamentals in an easy to follow and interesting way.